Understanding your energy bill

 How much do I owe?

 Your bill doesn’t just cover the cost of the energy you’ve used.
 It also includes VAT, government charges for green and social initiatives, plus your energy company’s running costs.

-This is the name of the energy plan you chose along with its terms and conditions.
-Check you’re still happy with your plan by looking up your tariff on your energy provider’s website.
-You can also compare your tariff with other energy providers’ tariffs.
+This is the name of the energy plan you chose, along with its terms and conditions.
+Check you’re still happy with your plan by looking up your tariff on your energy provider’s site.
+You can also compare your tariff with what other energy providers offer.

-How much energy you’ve used is shown here in kilowatt hours (kWh), which is a unit of energy that companies like us use to measure the amount of gas and electricity their customers use.
-One kilowatt hour equals 1,000 watts of electricity used in 1 hour.
-To give you an example, the average home uses 50kWh per day
+The amount of energy you’ve used is shown here in kilowatt hours (kWh).
+That’s the unit of energy that companies like us use to measure your gas and electricity consumption.

 If you think you’re using too much energy, we can help you cut your bill down to size with some energy saving tips.